chanchantang/todo/README.md

 Modal
 Task container

-- Move add task stickied to the bottom of the div
+- Move add task stickied to the bottom of the div?

 - Add local storage